What is the Port’s sponsorship program?

 How will applications be judged?

-Sponsorship requests will be evaluated based on factors consistent with California State Lands Commission guidelines, as well as the connection to the Port-related maritime industry, Port marketing impacts in the local community, the effectiveness of the money being spent and the overall strength of the application.
+Sponsorship requests will be evaluated based on factors consistent with California State Lands Commission guidelines, as well as the connection to the Port-related maritime industry, Port marketing opportunities, the effectiveness of the money being spent and the overall strength of the application.
 To receive a Port sponsorship, applicants must clearly demonstrate how Port funds will:

 - Support the Tidelands Trust and maritime-related initiatives;

-- Provide meaningful education to the local community about the Port and international trade;
+- Provide meaningful education to the community about the Port and international trade;

 - Or provide an opportunity for extensive Port promotion and recognition.